STAR: A general interactive framework for FDR control under structural constraints: Selectively Traversed Accumulation Rules

-This theorem is proved in Section~\ref{sec:proof-thm2}.
-Note that the aforementioned function $\s(p)$ can be obtained numerically by a quick binary search whenever $H(\cdot)$ can be computed efficiently.
-Note that all accumulation functions used in this paper satisfy the conditions of the above theorem and thus their associated $s(p)$ is differentiable (except at $\pth$).
-The differentiability is essential in designing the model-assisted STAR algorithms; see Section \ref{sec:implementation} and Appendix \ref{app:quasi-EM} for details.
-Letting $\pth$ denote the unique solution to $s(\pth)=\pth$, note that for any $q<\pth$ the set $\{p: g(p) = q\}$ contains exactly two points and hence, as argued in the special case of STAR-SeqStep, such a $g(p)$ is very informative.
-We show several examples below.
+\item The masking function $g(p) = \min\{p, \s(p)\}$ satisfies condition~\eqref{eq:masking-condition}. \end{enumerate} \end{theorem} This theorem is proved in Appendix~\ref{subapp:proof_theorem_gp}.
+The aforementioned function $\s(p)$ can be obtained numerically by a quick binary search whenever $H(\cdot)$ can be computed efficiently.
+All accumulation functions used in this paper satisfy the conditions of the above theorem and thus their associated $s(p)$ is almost surely differentiable.
+Letting $\pth$ denote the unique solution to $s(\pth)=\pth$, for any $q<\pth$ the set $\{p: g(p) = q\}$ contains exactly two points and hence such a $g(p)$ is very informative because $g(p)$ only masks $1$ bit of information.
+For instance, if $h(p) = 2I(p\ge 0.5)$, then it is easy to show from Theorem \ref{thm:gp} that $g(p) = \min\{p, 1 - p\}$.
+Then $g(p) = 0.01$ implies that $p = 0.01$ or $p = 0.99$ and the analyst just needs to make a guess from two candidate values.